section-engineering-education/engineering-education/content/articles/razor-pages-web-app-tutorial-using-asp.net-core/index.md

  If the client-side validation is not working on your computer, check the following;

-1. You have JavaScript enabled in your browser.
+1. If you have JavaScript enabled in your browser.
 2. Confirm that the libraries files are loaded in the environment you are testing.
 3. Ensure that the three files are loaded in the correct order.

 ### Conclusion

-From this tutorial, it is clear that razor pages are the default and easy to use framework for building server-side, dynamic, and data-driven web pages with clear separation of concerns.
+From this tutorial, it is clear that razor pages is the default and easy-to-use framework for building server-side, dynamic, and data-driven web pages with a clear separation of concerns.

 ---
 Peer Review Contributions by: [Willies Ogola](/engineering-education/authors/willies-ogola/)